Earlier this week, we learned that in October 2022, inflation rose by 7.7% compared to this time last year.

 Keep an eye on interest rates

-As mentioned above, interest rates are rising, and they’re expected to keep rising throughout the year.
-That would make variable interest rates on things like credit cards go up, too.
+As mentioned above, interest rates have risen a lot, and they could keep rising a little while longer.
+That’s made variable interest rates on things like credit cards go up, too.
 So if you can put a little extra toward your debt now, you probably won’t regret it.
-And if you’re considering some sort of loan with a fixed interest rate (mortgage or student loan refinance, home equity line of credit, etc), it could be good to try to lock that in now.

 On the flip side, rising interest rates also lead to higher interest rates paid by savings accounts.
 If you have a large chunk of cash in the bank (like a complete emergency fund, for example), see if you can find a savings account paying more.